 Stereopsis is divided into two main components - course (or gross) stereopsis, which is important for large amounts of depth, and fine stereopsis, which is important for very small amounts of depth.
 Most stereo tests check both.

-The TNO stereo test uses random dot pattern.
+The TNO stereo test uses a random dot pattern.
 Red and green glasses are required to dissociate the patient.
-The test contains multiple plates with hidden objects, and can measure disparity values down to 15 seconds of arc.
+The test contains multiple plates with hidden objects and can measure disparity values down to 15 seconds of arc.

 The Lang stereo test is unique in that no dissociating glasses are needed.
 This test is a random dot test that can test disparity values of 1200 arc seconds to 200 arc seconds.

 Similar to the Lang test, the Frisby test does not require the patient to wear dissociating glasses.
-Instead, the test uses tranparent plates with different thickness to alter the disparity in the test.
-The test can be preformed at different distances, which changes the disparity of the test.
+Instead, the test uses transparent plates with different thicknesses to alter the disparity in the test.
+The test can be performed at different distances, which changes the disparity of the test.
 The test can measure values between 600 and 20 arc seconds.

 A number of stereo tests include the use of random dot stereo targets that are viewed with polaroid glasses.
 Some tests, such as the Random Dot E, use single plates for testing, while others may use shapes or animals embedded in the test.
 The level of disparity tested varies from test to test.